Lucy Peppiatt PhD

 Steve has studied at Westminster Theological Seminary, Philadelphia and the University of Toronto.
 He has published in the area of Old Testament Canon and Biblical Theology and has a recent interest in Bible Translation, having spent part of last summer in Cameroon, West Africa.
 He has taught Old Testament and Hebrew Language at Crandall University for twenty-seven years, a small Christian liberal arts school in Moncton, New Brunswick, Canada.
 Steve is passionate about trying to connect Scripture with life in our postmodern world.
 He is currently writing commentaries on Genesis, Micah and Jeremiah.
 He also loves the game of baseball.

-Peter Lynas MDiv
+Peter Hartwig MDiv Candidate

 Roger Haydon Mitchell PhD